Partridge Wilson Engineering: War years

 By 1943, Partridge Wilson were producing vehicles with payloads of 7/10 cwt, 15 cwt, 18/25 cwt, and 40 cwt.
 The first three were aimed at the retail delivery market, and so were mainly supplied as bread vans and milk floats, while the 40 cwt model was designed as a lorry.
 All models were fitted with series traction motors and Bendix brakes.
 The 7/10 cwt model included a drum-type controller, with a constant delay between the stages.
 The larger vehicles used a fluid foot controller to regulate the speed of the vehicle.
 By this time they were using starting resistances, which were switched out of circuit as a camshaft on the controller rotated.
-Power was transmitted to the rear axle through a propellor shaft with Hardy-Spicer flexible couplings and a spiral bevel gear.
-On the larger models, the propellor shaft had Hardy-Spicer needle-roller joints, and was connected to an overslung worm drive on the rear axle.
+Power was transmitted to the rear axle through a propeller shaft with Hardy-Spicer flexible couplings and a spiral bevel gear.
+On the larger models, the propeller shaft had Hardy-Spicer needle-roller joints, and was connected to an overslung worm drive on the rear axle.
 There was also a 30 cwt lorry with a tipping body available, although Hills in his summary of electric vehicles gives no further details, and the Wilson-Scammell electric horse was still in production.